-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), which sets out the principles for the recognition, measurement, presentation, and disclosure of leases for both parties to a contract (i.e., lessees and lessors).
+In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02"), and has since issued several additional amendments thereto, collectively referred to herein as ASC 842.
+ASC 842 sets out the principles for the recognition, measurement, presentation, and disclosure of leases for both parties to a contract (i.e., lessees and lessors).
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of their classification.
 Leases with a term of 12 months or less may be accounted for similar to existing guidance for operating leases today.
 For public entities, the guidance has been effective for annual reporting periods beginning after December 15, 2018 and for interim periods within those years.
 ASU 2016-02 initially required adoption using a modified retrospective approach, under which all years presented in the financial statements would be prepared under the revised guidance.
 In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842), which added an optional transition method under which financial statements may be prepared under the revised guidance for the year of adoption, but not for prior years.
-Under the latter method, entities will recognize a cumulative catch-up adjustment to the opening balance of retained earnings in the period of adoption.
+Under the latter method, entities will recognize a cumulative catchup adjustment to the opening balance of retained earnings in the period of adoption.
 In November 2019, the FASB issued ASU No. 2019-10, which deferred the effective date for nonpublic entities to annual reporting periods beginning after December 15, 2020, and interim periods within years beginning after December 15, 2021.
-In June 2020, the FASB issued ASU No. 2020-05, which grants a one-year effectivedate delay for nonpublic entities to annual reporting periods beginning after December 15, 2021 and to interim periods within years beginning after December 15, 2022.
-Since the Company will cease to be an emerging growth company as of December 31, 2021, the Company is required to adopt the standard during the fourth quarter of 2021.
-The Company plans to adopt ASU 2016-02 using the modified retrospective approach transition method as of the date of adoption such that prior periods will not be restated.
-The Company is currently assessing the impact of adoption of this guidance on its consolidated financial statements.
+In June 2020, the FASB issued ASU No. 2020-05, which grants a one-year effective-date delay for nonpublic entities to annual reporting periods beginning after December 15, 2021 and to interim periods within years beginning after December 15, 2022.
+In July 2021, FASB issued ASU 2021-05 Lessors - Certain Leases with Variable Lease Payments ("ASU 2021-05"), which amended ASU 2016-02 to allow for sales-type or direct financing leases with certain variable payments that meet certain criteria to continue to be accounted for as operating leases as such leases had been treated under ASC 840.
+For public entities, the guidance is effective for annual reporting periods beginning after December 15, 2021, and interim periods within those annual reporting periods.
+For nonpublic entities, the guidance is effective for annual reporting periods beginning after December 15, 2021 and interim periods within years beginning after December 15, 2022.
+Early adoption is permitted for all entities.
+For companies who have not yet adopted ASC 842, ASU 2021-05 may be adopted at the same time and in the same manner as ASU 2016-02.
+Since the Company will cease to be an emerging growth company as of December 31, 2021, the Company is required to adopt ASC 842 during the fourth quarter of 2021 effective as of January 1, 2021.
+The Company plans to adopt ASC 842 using the modified retrospective approach transition method as of the date of adoption such that prior periods will not be restated.
+The Company expects that the adoption will result in the recognition of material right-of-use assets and lease liabilities on its consolidated balance sheet.